ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Introduction

-We first introduce In-Context RCA, which leverages in-context learning segmentation models \cite{universeg,medicalsam2} that can perform new tasks by conditioning on a small set of labeled examples without requiring any additional training.
-In the context of image segmentation, this means we can segment a new image by simply providing a few example image-mask pairs, avoiding the need to train a new segmentation model.
-By leveraging in-context segmentation models as reverse classifiers, our framework makes the process more efficient and practical for clinical use.
+To improve practicality and efficiency, we incorporate \textbf{In-Context RCA}, which uses in-context learning segmentation models \mbox{\cite{wang2023seggpt,universeg,medicalsam2}} that can perform new segmentation tasks by conditioning on a small set of labeled examples without requiring any additional training.
+In practice, this means we can segment a new image by providing only a few image-mask pairs, avoiding the need to train a new segmentation model.
+By using in-context segmentation models as reverse classifiers, our framework significantly reduces the computational cost of RCA while maintaining high accuracy, making it more suitable for clinical use.

-More importantly, we address a key limitation that is shared across most existing segmentation quality control frameworks: the lack of statistical guarantees for the estimated quality scores.
-Traditionally RCA yields a single point estimate of segmentation quality, such as the mean or maximum over the set of reference scores.
-While useful, this estimate does not express the uncertainty inherent in the prediction.
-In this work, we propose to generate confidence intervals by incorporating tools from split conformal prediction \cite{algorithmic-learning,conformalprediction,cqr}, which provide statistical guarantees that the intervals contain the true segmentation score with a user-specified probability.
-This results in a more informative and reliable assessment of segmentation quality, going beyond point estimates to quantify uncertainty at the individual image level.